PhilRW/reviews/content/posts/2024-03-17/index.md

 ### Reliability

-It stopped working reliably without any warnings or signs that failure was imminent.
-It has not outlasted me, and it is supposed to come with a lifetime guarantee, so I would have to call it unreliable in my experience.
+When it works you don't even notice it.
+However, it stopped working reliably without any warnings or signs that failure was imminent, so I would have to call it unreliable in my experience.

 ### Durability

 It has endured for more than 40 years without problems, so I'd call that reasonably durable.
+But it has not outlasted me, and it is supposed to come with a lifetime guarantee.
 Time will tell if it recovers from this episode.

 ## Conclusion